DurableDrupal/awebfactory-content-migration-rescue/CONTRIBUTING.md

 * Create your own topic branch, for example "vero-work"
 * Follow [these directions from Github help](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) in order to do the pull request from your topic branch

+> Please note that we are a tightly knit group working on this book, and we cannot promise to respond to pull requests immediately.
+Please raise an issue first, so that we can discuss it, if possible.
+We will of course make every effort in all cases to respond as soon as we possibly can.